vanlalruata/Mizo-to-English-Machine-Translation-An-Evaluation-Benchmark/README.md

 https://www.researchgate.net/publication/370004855_Mizo_to_English_Machine_Translation_An_Evaluation_Benchmark

 # Note:
+You may get different result, but, it is all depend on your dataset/corpus.
 If you find this code and paper useful, kindly consider to cite from your valuable work.